amedeiros/dl_validator/README.md

 DlValidator is a small gem that performs soft checks against a drivers license number and state.
 This is used only to flag a drivers license as being invalid, and is not intended to be considered true denial on a drivers license number.

+The valid method is supported in version >= 0.0.5

 ## Installation

 Add this line to your application's Gemfile: